hazendaz/jquery-idleTimeout/README.md

 ## Demo

 Note:  This uses the jQuery UI dialog, and UI themes.
-I am working on a non UI version – but it may be a while
+A secondary copy works on fancybox rather than jquery ui.

 I have an [active demo here](http://www.philpalmieri.com/js_sandbox/timedLogout/) – it is running on a 30 second timer for the logout, and if you open firebug you will see the keep alive firing every 10 seconds.